An undergraduate applicant who previously has registered at any college or university since high school graduation must apply as a transfer student.

 The Admissions Office does not offer a course-by-course evaluation of credit if students have already earned a bachelor's degree.
 However, an academic advisor will be able to assist students in determining the courses needed for a second bachelor's degree.

 Based on valid ACT/SAT sub scores or transcript information, transfer students may be required to enroll in prescribed courses.
 Students with ACT scores lower than 19 in reading or math or lower than 18 in English are required to register in prescribed courses.
-Students with SAT mathematics scores or critical reading scores less than 460 have the same requirement.
-Students without valid ACT/SAT scores and who have not earned college level mathematics or English credits must undergo university assessment in appropriate areas.
-This Academic Assessment Placement Test must be completed prior to registration for classes.
-Students required to test will receive more information via mail.
+Students with SAT scores, taken prior to March 2016, lower than 460 in mathematics or lower than 460 in critical reading/writing have prescribed course requirements.
+Students with SAT scores, taken March 2016 or after, lower than 500 in mathematics or lower than 500 in reading and/or lower than 490 in English have prescribed course requirement.
+Students without valid ACT/SAT scores and who have not earned college level mathematics or English credits have the option to take the Academic Assessment Placement Test, or be placed in the first level of the appropriate required prescribed courses.
+The Academic Assessment Placement Test must be completed prior to registering for classes.

 Transfer students who are admitted on probation will be required to enroll in UNIV 2020 their first semester of enrollment.